LEARN HOW TO NAVIGATE THE ENVIRONMENTAL INVESTIGATION PROCESS

 WHAT HAPPENS AFTER THE PHASE I ESA?
 A PHASE II.

-Should the Phase I ESA identify a reasonable potential that soil and groundwater may be impacted, the consultant will suggest that a Phase II ESA be conducted.
-This will include actual collection of subsurface samples to determine whether the property has been impacted with chemicals that pose a risk to human health or the environment.
-And this is where the costs start to mount, should chemicals be identified.
+If the Phase I ESA identifies a reasonable potential that soil and groundwater may be impacted, the consultant will suggest that a Phase II ESA be conducted.

-Other issues out of your control that trigger environmental investigations include:
+Other items out of your control that can trigger environmental investigations include: